Accrual Accounting

 Applying the revenue recognition principle here has a greater impact on the financial statements than in the previous example.
 The reason is simple.
 Since the company must recognize revenue as it is earned, it will effectively consider each delivery as a stand-alone revenue.

-Also, the expenses will be treated accordingly.
-The costs for producing each tractor will be recorded in the statement in the period the tractor was delivered.
+Also, expenses will be treated accordingly.
+The costs for producing each tractor will be recorded in the statement during the period the tractor was delivered.

-For investors, understanding the revenue recognition principle is key to fully understanding a company’s filings and financials.
-Suppose that we work for an asset manager seeking to buy a position in a plane manufacturer.
+Understanding the revenue recognition principle is key for investors to fully understand a company’s filings and financials.
+Suppose we work for an asset manager seeking to buy a position in a plane manufacturer.

 Once we start to go through the filings, if we don’t properly understand the implications of the accrual framework, we would be at risk of missing a potential investment opportunity or, even worse, misinterpreting a bad call as a good one.